mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 $ git push -u origin master
 {% endhighlight %}

-You should now be able to view your https://username.github.io site in a web browser and see the "Hello World" text.
+You should now be able to view your https://username.github.io site in a web browser and see "Hello, world!".
 Any code commited and pushed to the "master" branch is automatically published.